aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 ## Importing csv's

 - Login to Current RMS
-- Make sure the language setting of your account is set to Engles - United States
+- Make sure the language setting of your account is set to Engles - United Kingdom
 - and go to the data import section:

 https://oceanpremium-staging.current-rms.com/imports/new?rp=/admin